 Omega-3 Fatty Acids

 These include an “essential” fatty acid, which means it's critical for our health but cannot be manufactured by our bodies.
-Good sources of omega-3 fatty acids include cold water fish, flax seed, soy, and walnuts.
+Good sources of omega-3 fatty acids include cold-water fish, flaxseed, chia seeds, soy, and walnuts.
 These fatty acids may reduce the risk of coronary heart disease and also boost our immune systems.

 So read those food labels carefully and choose your fats wisely.
 And as a rule of thumb, liquid fats are better for you than solid fats.